 Copywork starts with a passage to copy.
 It can be anything you like!
 Choose a current Bible verse the child is memorizing, or an entire passage from scripture.
 Choose a hymn or a piece of poetry.
 Choose an interesting section from the science book.
 Choose a descriptive section from a piece of literature.

 For younger children, start with one sentence per day.
 You can add more depending on the age of the child (and you will know what is just enough or too much).
 Older elementary students are capable of paragraphs and can transition to writing their work in cursive.
+When your kids learn to type, allow them to alternate handwriting and typing with their copywork.

 As they write, let the instruction be minimal and natural.